 Leonard T. D'Amico

-After years of pursuing his career in business, Len was ready to commit more time to the community.
-He involved himself in many political, educational, cultural, civic and charitable causes.
-He has volunteered to work on a couple of the Queens Borough President’s Task Forces: Fresh Kills Closure and Illegal Conversion and being appointed in 1998 to the Queens Borough Public Library Board of Trustees, where he served as Board President between 2006 to 2008 and was the Chairman on the Administrator Committee until 2014.
-He has also became Vice President on the Board of Directors for Queens Centers for Progress, formerly Queens Cerebral Palsy and is a member of the Board of Directors of Queens Economic Development Corp.
+Over the years, Len has involved himself in many political, educational, cultural, civic and charitable causes.
+He has volunteered to work on several of the Queens Borough President’s Task Forces such as: Fresh Kills Closure and Illegal Conversion.
+He was appointed in 1998 to the Queens Borough Public Library Board of Trustees, where he served as Board President between 2006 and 2008.
+He also serves on the Board of Directors for Queens Centers for Progress, formerly Queens Cerebral Palsy and is a member of the Board of Directors of Queens Economic Development Corp.
 In 2010 he and Peter received the Kings of Queens Award from the Queens Courier/Queens Business.